 How Product Developers Can Make What They Want, Not Just What They Say

-Taking a product idea that has been rattling around into your head, bringing it to fruition, and being able to sell the finalized product is a challenging and sometimes laborious road.
+Taking a product idea that has been rattling around in your head, bringing it to fruition, and being able to sell the finalized product is a challenging and sometimes laborious road.
 The market definition, customer voice, competitive force, and other barriers to entry are just the beginning of the process to help align your idea with what the market can absorb.
 In this alignment however, are the core fundamental ideas that still make your product unique and special because they are something that you have thought of and owned.

 When working through what that product development looks like however, it’s necessary that the concepts, ideas, visions, and strategies in your head get translated to the innovative group designing and developing the product.
 There is a certain picture you have in your mind as to how the product will be used, handled, and integrated into the larger society by the customers.
 Translating those thoughts and visions into a successful product requires more than just putting words down on paper.